Josephvazhae1/aircraft-design-optimization/README.md

 We want to evaluate the potential of each neighbor, by using the cost function previously mentioned.
 So, for every neighbor, we compute f(n) = g(n) + h(n) = -Breguet range(n) + 0.
 Then, we add each neighbor to a priority queue for further exploration.

+4. Search Process
+The min-heap priority queue previously mentioned helps us to select the next node with the lowest cost f(n) for exploration.

+So, we continously run the following:
+- Pop the node with the lowest f(n) from the queue.
+- If the node has not been visited, evaulate its neighbors as described above.
+- Repeat the process for a predefined number of iterations or until convergence criteria are met.

 ## Gradient Descent Algorithm